nwo-i-dcc-workshops/2024-03-11-software-carpentry/index.md

 # More detailed instructions (including how to fill these variables for an
 # online workshop) are available at
 # https://carpentries.github.io/workshop-template/customization/index.html
-venue: "NWO Institutes"
+venue: "Centrum Wiskunde & Informatica (room L016)"
-address: "CWI, Science Park 123, 1098 XG Amsterdam"
+address: "Science Park 123, 1098 XG Amsterdam"
 country: "nl"
 language: "en"
 latitude: "52.356342"